- 24

 - February

-Why Does AI Governance Week 2026 Matter?
+Why Is AI Governance Week 2026 Important?

 5 Key Topics Expected at the Event

-1. AI Ethics & Responsible AI
+1. AI Ethics & Responsible AI — Ethical Use of AI

-2. AI Safety & Security
+2. AI Safety & Security — Security of AI Systems

-3. Data Protection & PDPA
+3. Data Protection & PDPA — Personal Data Protection When Using AI

-4. AI in Government Services
+4. AI in Government Services — Responsible AI Adoption in the Public Sector

 - AI Impact Assessment before deployment

-- Appeal mechanisms when AI makes errors
+- Appeal mechanisms when AI makes incorrect decisions

-- Standards for government AI procurement
+- Standards for government procurement of AI systems

-5. International AI Governance Frameworks
+5. International AI Governance Frameworks — Global AI Regulatory Landscape

-| Framework | Key Approach |
+| Governance Framework | Main Approach |

 |---|---|

-| EU AI Act | Risk-based classification of AI systems (Unacceptable, High, Limited, Minimal) with corresponding regulatory requirements |
+| EU AI Act | Classifies AI risk levels (Unacceptable, High, Limited, Minimal) with regulations per level |

-| OECD AI Principles | Five core principles: Inclusive Growth, Human-centred Values, Transparency, Robustness, Accountability |
+| OECD AI Principles | Focuses on 5 principles: Inclusive Growth, Human-centred Values, Transparency, Robustness, Accountability |

-| US AI Executive Order | Focuses on AI Safety Testing, Red Teaming, and Watermarking for AI-generated Content |
+| US AI Executive Order | Emphasizes AI Safety Testing, Red Teaming, Watermarking for AI-generated Content |

-| Singapore AI Governance Framework | Voluntary, practical approach using the Model AI Governance Framework |
+| Singapore AI Governance Framework | Uses a Model AI Governance Framework approach, emphasizing voluntary adoption and practicality |

 How Should Thai Organizations Prepare?

-Step 1: Establish Internal AI Governance Policy
+Step 1: Establish an Internal AI Governance Policy

-Step 2: Conduct a Data Inventory
+Step 2: Conduct a Data Inventory — Know What Data You Have and Where It Lives

 Step 3: Establish an AI Governance Committee